-New walkways and roadways will improve the overall circulation of foot and vehicle A traffic throughout the fairgrounds and minimize traffic conflicts.
+New walkways and roadways will improve the overall circulation of foot and vehicle traffic throughout the fairgrounds and minimize traffic conflicts.
 A walkway connection from the east side of the Event Center to the Central Restroom building will provide a strong central axis for tent and booth organization during larger events.
 It will also provide paved access to the new Bowery structure.

-- A new roadway on the north end of the grounds will connect the existing north entrances together, allowing one to be used mainly for pedestrian traffic, and the other for vehicle traffic.
-A bridge over the canal will be constructed to accommodate this new roadway. - C A new roadway will connect the current road through the equestrian area to 300 west and provide two entrances and exits to the area when the remainder of the fairgrounds are closed for events.
+A new roadway on the north end of the grounds will connect the existing north entrances together, allowing one to be used mainly for pedestrian traffic, and the entrances together, allowing one to be used mainly for pedestrian traffic, and the other for vehicle traffic.
+A bridge over the canal will be constructed to accommodate this new roadway.

+A new roadway will connect the current road through the equestrian area to 300 west and provide two entrances and exits to the area when the remainder of the fairgrounds are closed for events.

-- Additional roadways will be developed on the east side of the grounds to provide more organization for contestant trailer parking and circulation during larger events. - E A walkway will connect the improved southern parking area to the southwest corner of the rodeo arena.
-This will decrease the conflicts between pedestrian circulation and contestants entering the arena. - F New gravel or asphalt drive lanes will be placed in the improved parking area to provide a delineation between areas to be parked in and areas for circulation.
+Additional roadways will be developed on the east side of the grounds to provide more organization for contestant trailer parking and circulation during larger events.

+A walkway will connect the improved southern parking area to the southwest corner of the rodeo arena.
+This will decrease the conflicts between pedestrian circulation and contestants entering the arena.

+New gravel or asphalt drive lanes will be placed in the improved parking area to provide a delineation between areas to be parked in and areas for circulation.
 This will reduce congestion in the area and maximize the space for parking.